Ethics

 When do you submit an ethics application to BaSSREC?

-This ethics committee manages all low and minimal-level research ethics applications from the Faculty of Humanities (excluding the School of Languages) on the three campuses of the NWU that involve non-health research with human participants.
-Refer to the risk-level descriptors page below for more information.
+This ethics committee manages all no and low risk research ethics applications from the Faculty of Humanities (excluding the School of Languages) on the three campuses of the NWU that involve non-health research with human participants.
+Refer to the risk-level descriptors section below for more information and see the below sections for guidance through the steps of the ethics application, the documents that you are required to complete and submission and contact details.

 No risk studies